Top Scholarships for Women in Technology 2025

 Many universities offer internal scholarships specifically for women in STEM programs.
 These are often less competitive than national awards because they're limited to current students.

-Schools with strong computer science programs typically have the most funding available.
+Schools with strong computer science programs have the most funding available.
 Carnegie Mellon, Stanford, MIT, and UC Berkeley each award hundreds of thousands annually in women-in-tech scholarships.

 • Carnegie Mellon Women in CS: $5,000-15,000 annually